tshortess/nfl_football_pool_application/README.md

 **Database**

-- Database schema complete with initial teams populated.
+- Database schema complete with initial teams populated, which can be found in the nfl_app/database folder.
 Team IDs and names match ESPN.com team IDs.
   - Need to create a file (.sh) to run database setup and guide user through setup of database.
   - Give further consideration to database entry datatypes and restrictions.
 Should also figure out priviliges limitations.